xinzhang/qantas-flights/readme.md

-This project is built for demostration to express rest api to post a json data and get response.
+This project is built to demonstrate an express based rest api for posting the json data and get json response.

-This project is deployed in heroku
+This project is deployed in Heroku

-or you can run it locally by node server.js then post the json request to http://localhost:5001/flights, which will return or SYD related flight for QF alternatively you can post the json request to http://localhost:5001/flights/MEL,to get the MEL related flight for QF
+or you can run it locally by run "node ./src/server.js" then post the json request to http://localhost:5001/flights, which will return or SYD related flight for QF alternatively you can post the json request to http://localhost:5001/flights/MEL, to get the MEL related flight for QF

 also there is a mocha test to validate
-(maybe need to install mocha -g) mocha -R spec flights.spec.js
+(need to run "npm install mocha -g") <br/>
+mocha -R spec flights.spec.js

 ## Features: